Therapy for Anxiety, Boundaries, and Healing from Trauma

 Welcome!

-For years, I felt like I was chasing an elusive secret to life, trying to fit in by changing who I was.
+For years, I felt like I was chasing some elusive secret to life—shapeshifting to fit in, trying to earn belonging by being everything to everyone.
 Therapy taught me a powerful truth: you don’t have to be perfect to be loved.
 Now, as an adult with ADHD, I’ve learned to embrace my unique way of moving through the world.
-I no longer feel the pressure to fit into rigid molds of productivity and perfection.
-Instead, I focus on creating systems that work for me and practicing self-compassion on the messy days.
-This journey has taught me the importance of honoring my strengths and needs—something I strive to help my clients discover for themselves.
+I’ve let go of rigid ideas about productivity and perfection and instead built systems rooted in self-compassion and flexibility.
+That shift—toward honoring my strengths and needs—is something I now help others discover for themselves.

-As a therapist trained in EMDR, neuropsychotherapy, and neurodivergent-affirming therapy, I specialize in supporting adults with late or self-diagnosed ADHD and Autism who are navigating anxiety, masking, and self-worth struggles.
-I bring humor, empathy, and modern evidence-based tools to our work together, helping you quiet the world’s expectations and uncover your own voice.
+As a therapist trained in EMDR, neuropsychotherapy, and neurodivergent-affirming care, I specialize in supporting adults with late or self-discovered ADHD and Autism who are navigating anxiety, masking, and self-worth struggles.
+I bring humor, empathy, and practical, evidence-based tools to our work together—helping you quiet the noise of the world’s expectations so you can uncover and trust your own voice.

-At The Coastal Counselor, I’ve created a safe, welcoming space where you can explore who you are and chart a path toward the life you want.
-You don’t have to go through this journey alone—let’s work together to help you heal, grow, and live boldly.
+At The Coastal Counselor, I’ve created a space where it’s safe to slow down, explore who you are, and move toward the life you actually want.
+You don’t have to do it alone—let’s work together to help you heal, grow, and live boldly.

 A glance into my toolkit